A course on

 The Language of Objectives Catch-up on the small so you can get to your bigger priorities

 Hi.
 My name is Pascal and I’m offering a course about a trick I’ve learned: how to write objectives in a way I call have-done lists.
+Instead of writing to-do’s, you’re writing stuff you will have done.

 Here’s what have-done lists look like: